DeepBlueRobotics/jupyter_notebooks/README.md

 # FRC-related Jupyter notebooks

-This repository contains Jupyter notebooks math and analysis relevant to FRC.
+This repository contains Jupyter notebooks with math and analysis relevant to FRC.

 They can be opened/edited with a Jupyter installation on your local computer, or a read-only copy can be accessed [via JupyterLite](https://deepbluerobotics.github.io/jupyter_notebooks/lab/index.html).